The Berlin Blockade: An Overview

 The failure of the Berlin Blockade had far-reaching implications:

-While the blockade failed to prevent the establishment of West Germany, it solidified the division between East and West Germany.
-It further intensified the ideological and political differences between the Soviet Union and the Western powers, which ultimately contributed to the division of Germany for the next four decades.
+Although the blockade did not stop the creation of West Germany it made the division between East and West Germany permanent.
+This only deepened ideological political crisis between the East Soviet Union and the West and led to the division of Germany for the next 4 decades.

 2. Rise of the Cold War